Hypermobility Exercises to Avoid — and How to Move Safely with hEDS or HSD

 The pelvic floor is a dynamic group of muscles that respond to breath and load.
 Ideally, we want to teach it to respond to the breath accordingly, rather than being held in a constant contraction.

-Many people often adopt these positions as a form of natural compression for blood pooling that occurs with POTS.
+Many people also adopt them as a form of natural compression for the blood pooling that occurs with POTS.

 Fix: Initially, we need to be mindful of our seated positions.